Research our contributions to discovery

 Riemann problem

-This was the topic of the TMNT-Lab PI's MS research — implementing a fully-discrete non-oscillatory central scheme for hyperbolic systems of conservation on unstructured triangular meshes, including introducing a "genuinely multidimensional" non-oscillatory minimum-angle plane reconstruction (MAPR).
+This was the topic of the TMNT-Lab Director's MS research — implementing a fully-discrete non-oscillatory central scheme for hyperbolic systems of conservation on unstructured triangular meshes, including introducing a "genuinely multidimensional" non-oscillatory minimum-angle plane reconstruction (MAPR).

 Wavelets and wavelet methods for signal processing and solution of PDEs